-Summary: UnitedHealthcare modified its Molecular Pathology/Molecular Diagnostics/Genetic Testing coverage policy for Medicare Advantage members, effective April 14, 2026.
-Here's what billing teams need to know before claims start hitting this new policy.
+Summary: UnitedHealthcare modified its Molecular Pathology/Molecular Diagnostics/Genetic Testing coverage policy for Medicare Advantage plans, with an effective date of June 2, 2026.
+Here's what billing teams need to do before that date.

 | Field | Detail |